Nitishsharma9/NitishSharma9/README.md

 - ⚡ Fun fact: ...
 -->

-## Some Free resources for learning Full Stack Web Development.
+## Some resources for learning Full Stack Web Development.

 #### **Hello!
 I created this list and am constantly updating it with new resources, information, and news.
-If you want to stay updated on the newest trends, tutorials, and articles in the Web Development world, please follow me on github and Linkedin**
+If you want to stay updated on the newest trends, tutorials, and articles in the Web Development world, get me or follow me on github and Linkedin**

 ---